rseng/rseng/_posts/software/2020-09-28-singularity.md

 featuring this container technology this week, the RSEPedia software showcase is proud to present <a href="https://github.com/hpcng/singularity" target="_blank">Singularity</a>
 for the showcase this week.
 Singularity, since 2015, has really taken the high performance computing, especially academic, world by storm by providing a means to run trusted containers on large research clusters with many users.
+It's not the only, or a sure fire way to have reproducible science, but it sure is a good contender solution!
 Keep reading the following sections to learn more!

 <br>